-If you've ever wanted to post your job outside of HigherMe but wanted to know if your candidates are actually coming from that post, here's a guide on how to do that.
+If you've ever wanted to post your jobs outside of HigherMe and track if candidates are coming from that source, then you're in the right place! 😄

 What is a tracking link?

-For example, for all Text-to-Apply links, we automatically generate the following link:
+For example, all Text-to-Apply links automatically generate the following link:

 A manager, on the other hand, will see the "source" of the candidate as "text-to-apply":

-This can be especially helpful to keep track of if you are running any social media campaigns, and would like to find out the effectiveness of those.
-When pulling up a sourcing report, you will be able to find out exactly how many candidates came from a specific campaign.
+This kind of link can be especially helpful to keep track of social media campaigns and their effectiveness.
+When pulling up a sourcing report, you will be able to find out exactly how many candidates came from that specific campaign.

 Campaign Source (utm_source) - The name of the site or campaign that the candidate came from.
 For example, Indeed.com or Ziprecruiter.

 Campaign Medium (utm_medium) - The method that you used to advertise the link.
 For example, a Job board or Twitter.